Croton, Iowa

 Croton is an unincorporated community in southwestern Lee County, Iowa, United States.
 The Des Moines River flows past the southwest side of the community along the Iowa-Missouri border.

 History

+On August 5, 1861 the Battle of Athens raged on the other side of the Des Moines River from Croton.
+During the fighting several shots from artillery flew over the river into the community.

+Demographics

-Croton's population was 96 in 1902, and 110 in 1925.
+Croton's population was 96 in 1902, 110 in 1925, and 110 in 1940.